AlexJReid/blog/content/posts/runhouse/index.md

 ![Success](runhouse-6.png)

-**It works.** It's a very small dataset, but yes - Clickhouse works on Cloud Run, for what's worth. :) Available storage on Cloud Run is probably the limiting factor right now.
+**It works.** It's a very small dataset, but yes - Clickhouse works on Cloud Run, for what it is worth. :) Available storage on Cloud Run is probably the limiting factor right now.
 This is understandable, of course.

 ## Why I thought the idea was interesting
 - Clickhouse speaks HTTP anyway so will just work on Cloud Run